cslewislives/Basic-Portfolio/README.md

 # Basic-Portfolio
-First homework assignment for class.
-Creating a basic portfolio page.
+Creating a Basic About Me and Portfolio page.